Opentrons/opentrons/api/docs/v2/complex_commands/sources_destinations.rst

 Transfer Patterns
 =================

 Each complex command uses a different pattern of aspiration and dispensing.
 In addition, when you provide multiple wells as both the source and destination for ``transfer()``, it maps the source list onto the destination list in a certain way.
-This section covers both of these patterns.

 Aspirating and Dispensing
 -------------------------